CropLifeCanada/chemistry-policymanual/index.md

 ## Meeting schedule

-- January 28, 2020 – Calgary
 - March 10, 2020 – Teleconference/webinar
 - May 26, 2020 – Spring Dialogue Days, Ottawa
 - July 14, 2020 – Teleconference/webinar
 - September 3, 2020 – Guelph
 - December 3, 2020 – GrowCanada Conference, Ottawa

-## Fungicides: Pollinator health (see also Pollinators and neonics)

-September 2019, Quarterly

-- That we work collaboratively with the beekeeping and agricultural communities to better understand the causes of poor colony health after pollination of blueberry crops.
-- That bee health is a complex issue impacted by a number of factors and the plant science industry is committed to doing its part to protect pollinators.
-- That the plant science industry supports sound, science-based decision making around the use of pesticides as this relates to pollinator health.

-## Fungicides: Value of co-formulated products

-September 2019     Quarterly

-- That co-formulated fungicides effectively and efficiently deliver broader spectrum pest control and help ensure that pests that may be resistant to a mode of action are effectively controlled.
-- That co-formulated fungicides make it easier for growers to mix and ensure proper rates by providing uniform, stable products in a single container.

 ## Maximum residue limits (MRLs) and trade